brainiac-star/Image-dehazing/README.md

-# Image-dehazing
-using pix2pix gan with inception module Inception-Pix2Pix for Single Image Dehazing
+Inception-Pix2Pix for Single Image Dehazing

 A GAN-based Approach Using an Inception-Enhanced U-Net Generator

-This repository implements a conditional GAN (cGAN) for single-image dehazing, inspired by the Pix2Pix framework and enhanced with Inception-style feature extraction blocks.
-The goal is to learn a mapping from hazy images to their corresponding clear images using paired training data.
+This repository contains an end-to-end implementation of a conditional GAN (Pix2Pix) for single-image dehazing.
+The model uses a U-Net generator enhanced with Inception-style parallel convolution blocks and a PatchGAN discriminator.
+The system is trained on paired hazy/clear image datasets and evaluated using SSIM and PSNR.

-The model is trained and evaluated on different haze levels (Thin, Moderate, Thick), and the pipeline includes preprocessing, training, inference, and quantitative evaluation using SSIM and PSNR.

-📚 Overview
+1. Overview

+Image dehazing is an important task in outdoor vision systems, autonomous navigation, and remote sensing.
+Haze reduces contrast, visibility, and feature clarity.
+Traditional methods often struggle to generalize across varying haze densities.

-Image dehazing is a challenging low-level vision task due to the complexity of atmospheric scattering.
-This project uses a GAN-based supervised learning approach, where:
+This project adopts a GAN-based approach, where:

-The Generator learns to translate hazy images into clean counterparts.
+The Generator learns a mapping from hazy images to clear images.

-The Discriminator ensures generated images appear realistic and structurally consistent.
+The Discriminator evaluates whether the generated clear image is realistic.

-An L1 reconstruction loss stabilizes the training and encourages fidelity to the ground truth.

-This model is particularly effective for remote sensing, autonomous drones, outdoor perception, and degraded-scene restoration.
+A supervised paired dataset guides the model toward accurate restoration.

-1. Architecture
+2. Architecture
-1.1 Generator – Inception U-Net
+2.1 Generator – Inception U-Net

-The generator follows a U-Net encoder–decoder structure but enhances feature extraction using Inception-style parallel convolutions.
+The generator is a U-Net encoder–decoder with the following characteristics:

-Key elements:

-Multi-scale feature extraction (1×1, 3×3, 5×5 convs, + pooling)
+Multi-scale feature extraction using Inception-style blocks (1x1, 3x3, 5x5 convs + pooling).

-Skip connections for fine detail preservation
+Skip connections to preserve spatial information.

-Upsampling in the decoder for reconstruction
+Upsampling in the decoder path.

-Final 3-channel output (linear activation)
+Final output layer produces 3-channel RGB images.

-This design enables:

-Better modeling of haze structures at multiple scales

-Improved learning stability

-Stronger high-frequency detail recovery

-1.2 Discriminator – PatchGAN

-A 70×70 PatchGAN is used to classify if local patches are real or fake.

 Advantages:

-Encourages local realism

-Reduces number of parameters

-Stabilizes adversarial training

-Better suited for dehazing than a global discriminator
+Robust multi-scale haze removal.

+Strong structure preservation.

+High detail recovery.

+2.2 Discriminator – PatchGAN

+The discriminator is a 70x70 PatchGAN, which classifies local image patches instead of the entire image.

+Advantages:

+Enforces high-frequency realism.

+More stable GAN training.

+Fewer parameters than full-image discriminator.

-2. Dataset Format
+3. Dataset Structure

-Place data in the following directory structure:
+Organize your dataset as follows:

 dataset/
     train/
         input/       # hazy images
         target/      # corresponding clear images
     test_thin/
         input/
         target/